vib-tcp/introduction_2_HPC/chapters/03_Infrastructure.md

 You can find more details about the [UGent instance](https://docs.vscentrum.be/gent/tier2_hardware.html) but we try to summarize some aspects here.
 Keep in mind that most updated information will be found in the links.

-These are the nodes available at Tier-2 UGent and you can see tehy will vary in memory, disk space and if they have or not GPUs.
+These are the nodes available at Tier-2 UGent and you can see they will vary in memory, disk space and if they have or not GPUs.
 I want you to pay special attention to [**donphan**](https://docs.hpc.ugent.be/Linux/interactive_debug/), this is the debug and testing node, is also the one using during training sessions.

 | Cluster name  | Memory (GiB) | Disk space  |  GPU |